GR-Menon/GR-Menon/README.md

 ### Hi, I'm Gautam 👋

-I'm a Python developer with a focus on building real-world machine learning & deep learning solutions.
+I'm a Python developer with a focus on building real-world deep learning solutions.
 My current work revolves around solving problems in the domain of Computer Vision.

 #### What I’m Interested In:
 - Natural Language Processing (NLP)